Yang-Baxter operators from algebra structures and Lie superalgebras

-\section{Abstract}
+\textsc{Abstract.}

-We present solutions for the (constant and spectral-parameter) Yang-Baxter equations and Yang-Baxter systems arising from algebra structures.
-In the last section, we present enhanced versions of Theorem 1 (from \cite{tbh}), thus obtaining Yang-Baxter operators from Lie superalgebras.
+The concept of symmetry plays an important role in solving equations and systems of equations.
+We will present solutions for the (constant and spectral-parameter) Yang-Baxter equations and Yang-Baxter systems arising from algebra structures and discuss about their symmetries.
+In the last section, we present enhanced versions of Theorem 1 (from \cite{tbh}), solutions for the classical Yang-Baxter equation, and solutions for the Yang-Baxter systems from Lie (super)algebras.